msp-strath/three-times/content/basics/sequences.md

 The empty list is 'just' empty: `[]` or `Nil`.
 When binding an empty type to a variable we need to provide an *explicit* type annotation.
-There is insufficient information from the value as to what the list could contain.
+There is insufficient information from the value, to know what the list could contain.

 With our lists we can operate over/with them.
 Indexing is a function
 (`index`)
 that,
-given an index that is within bounds, will recurse over the list to the provided index.
+given an index that is within bounds, will iterate over the list to the provided index.

 When operating over data,
 it is common to use [matching](/datatypes/enums.html)